Alongside the Gi, the rash guard is one of the most recognizable and important pieces of equipment for Brazilian Jiu Jitsu.

 Why Should You Wear a Rash Guard?

 Let’s clear this up.
-Do you really need to wear a rash guard in BJJ?
+Is wearing a rash guard for Brazilian Jiu Jitsu essential?
 Can you substitute a rash guard for a simple t-shirt or tank top?

-You could use a t-shirt, or other kind of activewear – in training, at least.
+You could wear regular cotton t-shirts, or other kind of activewear.
 It’s not ideal though.
 BJJ rash guards are not just for a fashion statement, they serve a functional purpose too.

-Here’s why you should wear a rash guard for Jiu Jitsu.
+Here’s why you should wear rash guards for BJJ.

 Prevent Skin Injuries and Infections

 Wearing a rash guard helps prevent skin injuries, which really suck.
-Friction is a killer in Jiu Jitsu.
+Friction is a killer in Brazilian Jiu Jitsu.
 Your skin is rubbing against other training partners, the mats, your Gi, and more.
-It’s easy to wind up with rashes or broken skin.
+It’s easy to wind up with rashes or broken skin, and mat burn, which hurts A LOT.

 These skin injuries are annoying and uncomfortable in the first place.
 But the worst thing is broken skin opens the door for bacteria to enter the body, leading to skin infections like ringworm and staph.